Skip to content

 SCIE launches new partnership with Lilli

-SCIE and Lilli are launching a strategic partnership at NCASC to work with local authorities (LAs) and Integrated Care Boards (ICBs) helping them to plan, implement and embed digital tools with confidence, including reducing avoidable and unplanned hospital admissions, such as for people with long-term conditions.
+SCIE and Lilli launched a strategic partnership at NCASC to work with local authorities (LAs) and Integrated Care Boards (ICBs) helping them to plan, implement and embed digital tools with confidence, including reducing avoidable and unplanned hospital admissions, such as for people with long-term conditions.

 Together, we are passionate about early action and prevention, and how to accelerate the speed of return on investment (ROI) from technology through smart implementation to deliver better outcomes for those receiving care and support, while saving on costs and resource.
 Our offer will build on emergent outcomes and impact from SCIE and Lilli’s work with councils such as Bromley and Medway, saving millions in one year.